 Spark Tuning for Optimized Results

 Apache Spark is preferred for large-scale computational needs and is a credible alternative to MapReduce due to its low latency stats.
-But deploying Spark on AWS EMR is complicated and it needs to be tuned in order to provide optimized results.
+But deploying Spark on EMR is complicated and it needs to be tuned in order to provide optimized results.

 To do so, Spark’s default configurations can be altered, making it more effective at a lower AWS cost.